Stimul8d/Dave-Huntley/docs/STYLE.md

 ## Content Principles

-- Never truncate content or use placeholders like "[previous content remains the same]"
+- Never truncate content or use placeholders
 - Blockquotes for significant quotes using markdown `>`
 - Use **bold** for emphasis, not italics
 - Keep analogies simple and practical - if they need explaining, they're too complex
 - Don't explain technical concepts unless specifically asked
 - Break up long content with clear, descriptive headers
 - Use concrete numbers and specific examples wherever possible
+- Never use [previous content remains the same] or similar placeholders

+## Series Structure

+When writing series:
+1. Each post must stand alone and make sense in isolation
+2. Reference previous posts naturally, don't assume reader has seen them
+3. At least 2 weeks between series posts
+4. Clear links between posts but no dependency
+5. Consistent tone and style across the series

 ## Temporal Guidelines
 - Avoid specific timeframes ("last week", "recently", "the other day")